-Manley Slam - Mastering Version - ex demo
+Manley Slam - Mastering Version

 This Manley Slam Mastering Version is in full working order and excellent cosmetic condition.
 The image supplied is a library photograph bt we can supply specific images if requested.

 The Mastering Version of the SLAM! features the stereo ELOP and FET limiters in tandem dedicated for mastering controlled by precision switches instead of pots.
 All functions have been expanded and specially tailored for mastering.